Teaching traditional Ukrainian animal communication with Ellie. Visit my pet training page!

 I also bring to this book my background as a professional storyteller/actor/singer, instructor for Victoria School of Writing, business features writer for The Winnipeg Gazette, and humour columnist for Women in Music.

-Baba's Kitchen: Ukrainian Soul Food was born as series of performance monologues that underwent a unique live editing process:
+Baba's Kitchen: Ukrainian Soul Food was born as series of performance monologues, that underwent a unique live editing process:

 I asked for audience feedback at Vancouver Poetry Slam, the Shadbolt Centre, Organic Islands Festival, Puente Theatre and various storytelling societies.
 The latter's director, Lina de Guevara, mentored my storytelling.